 Frequently asked questions /

-CDEP offers significant bulk purchase discounts for NHS organisations who wish to purchase CDEP for their staff diabetes education and training.
+CDEP offers significant discounts to organisations who wish to purchase bulk licences for health and social care staff training.

 Included in the Terms of Purchase: